 When it comes to ICHRA eligibility, here's a good rule to follow: in order for a business owner to be eligible to participate in an ICHRA, they must be considered an employee of the business.

+Wondering if owners can deduct medical expenses with an ICHRA?
 Let’s take a look at how the ICHRA eligibility rules shake out for specific business types.

 Partnerships: Partners are directly taxed, making them self-employed and not eligible for participation in an ICHRA.

 → Read about Partnerships and ICHRA